marcelwa/marcelwa.github.io/_pages/cv.md

 ## Education

-* Ph.D. in Computer Science, University of Bremen, 2021 (expected)
+* Ph.D. in Computer Science, University of Bremen, 2021
-  * Thesis: _Design Automation for Field-coupled Nanotechnologies_ (working title)
+  * Thesis: _Design Automation for Field-coupled Nanotechnologies_
 * M.Sc. in Computer Science, University of Bremen, 2016
   * Specialization in _Safety, Security, and Quality_
   * Thesis: _Exact Synthesis of Abstraction-level Independent Logic Networks_